 AML Compliance Checklist for Fintech

-- Know Your Customer: Know Your Customer procedures are to measure client risk when opening an account for financial services.
+- Know Your Customer: Know Your Customer procedures measure client risk when opening an account for financial services.
 KYC is a method used to reduce the risks of money laundering, terrorist financing, corruption, fraud, bribery, and other illegal financial activities.
 FATF recommendations and European Union Directives emphasize KYC at every opportunity.

 - Enhanced Due Diligence: Enhanced Due Diligence is the process of collecting information about the customer, such as CDD.
 The difference is that EDD is only made for risky customers, not for every customer.
 Some customers may be riskier than others at Fintech firms, and transactions can create significant problems.
 EDD procedures must be applied to prevent this.
 Adverse Media Screening allows you to search for negative news posted about a person or business.
 Adverse Media Screening is an essential part of anti-money laundering processes.
-Fintech firms can identify risks to individuals and companies with negative media.
+Fintech firms can identify risks to individuals and companies with Adverse media.
 Millions of new news are released every day, and it becomes almost impossible for companies to manually.
 That's why Fintech firms can scan using software that provides Adverse Media Screening.